+State climate change allowance used (%)

+State housing density (houses per ha)

+State urban creep allowance used (%)

+Evidence Required:

-State climate change allowance used (%) State housing density (houses per ha) State urban creep allowance used (%) Evidence Required: State / used in appropriate industry standard surface water management design software.
-State storage volume required (m3) (excluding non-void spaces) Must include an allowance for climate change and urban creep Have you incorporated interception into your design?
-(Refer to Chapter 24 of The SuDS Manual C753) Yes □ No □ Where possible, infiltration or other techniques are to be used to try and achieve zero discharge to receiving waters for rainfall depths up to 5mm.
-Evidence Required: Drainage plans showing location of attenuation and all flow control devices and supporting calculations.
+State / used in appropriate industry standard surface water management design software.

+State storage volume required (m ) (excluding non-void spaces) Must include an allowance for climate change and urban creep Have you incorporated interception into your design?
+(Refer to Chapter 24 of The SuDS Manual C753) Where possible, infiltration or other techniques are to be used to try and achieve zero discharge to receiving waters for rainfall depths up to 5mm.
+Yes 🗆 No o 🗆 Evidence Required: Drainage plans showing location of attenuation and all flow control devices and supporting calculations.

 Summarise how storage will be provided for 1 in 30 year event on site.
 Storage must be designed to ensure that at no flooding occurs onsite in a 1 in 30 year event except in designed areas and no flooding occurs offsite in a 1 in 100 year (plus climate change allowance) event.
 Summarise how storage will be provided for 1 in 100 year (plus climate change) event on site.
 Where storage above the 1 in 30 year rainfall event is provided in designated areas designed to accommodate excess surface water volumes, plans showing storage locations and surface water depths and supported by calculations used in appropriate industry standard surface water management design software.
 It is important to run a range of duration events to ensure the worst case condition is found for each drainage element on the site

 Evidence Required: Plans showing size and location of storage and supporting calculations.
 Where there is controlled flooding, extents and depths must be indicated.
-Please list any relevant document and or drawing numbers (including revision reference) to support your answers to Section 5.